seanchatmangpt/ggen-mcp/README.md

 Start the server with `spreadsheet-read-mcp --config config.yaml`.

 ## Transports
-- `http` (default): Serves the MCP streamable HTTP interface at `/mcp` on the configured bind address.
-Suitable for local development workflows where an MCP client connects over HTTP.
+- `sse` (default): Serves the MCP SSE interface with `GET /mcp/sse` for events and `POST /mcp/message` for JSON payloads.
+Ideal for local development where clients expect the classic SSE workflow.
+- `http`: Enables the streamable HTTP transport at `/mcp`, which combines JSON payloads and event streams over a single upgraded connection.
 - `stdio`: Keeps compatibility with stdio-based clients.
 Use `--transport stdio` to enable it.

 ## Tool Surface